Writer Khashoggi was fearful of Saudi government before disappearing, friends say

 On Sunday, he said authorities were looking into all camera records and monitoring incoming and outgoing airport transits, but added that Turkey would await the results of the prosecutor's investigation.

+"I am concerned about it, I don't like hearing about it, and hopefully that will sort itself out," Trump responded.
+"Right now nobody knows anything about it, but there's some pretty bad stories going around, I do not like it."

+Vice President Mike Pence also weighed in on Twitter, calling the reports about Khashoggi deeply troubling.

-Meanwhile, Assiri warned that if the international community just stood by, other despots could follow bin Salman’s lead.
+Meanwhile, Assiri warned that if the international community just stands by, other despots could follow bin Salman's lead.

 “All dictators have enemies and want to get rid of them.
 Are we giving them the chance to do it?” he asked.